 Exclusion Criteria

 1. Women who are pregnant or nursing.
 2. Clearly defined cause for chronic urticaria.
 3. Active, pruritic skin condition in addition to cold induced urticaria or symptomatic dermographism.
 4. Medical condition that would cause additional risk or interfere with study procedures.
 5. Known HIV, hepatitis B or hepatitis C infection.
-6. Vaccination of a live vaccine within 2 months prior to study treatment (subjects must agree to avoid vaccination during the study).
+6. Vaccination with a live vaccine within 30 days prior to screening (subjects must agree to avoid vaccination with a live vaccine during the study).
 Inactivated vaccines are allowed such as seasonal influenza injection or COVID-19 vaccine.
 7. History of anaphylaxis, unless due to cold exposure over a large part of the body (such as swimming in cold water).
 8. Prior treatment with barzolvolimab There are additional criteria that your study doctor will review with you to confirm you are eligible for the study.

 Study Design